 Choosing to rest and be present

-Chaos and needed rest would define the end of the year for my family.
+Chaos defined the end of the year for my family.
 We ended 2019 with a bang, and not necessarily the good kind.

-I took my son to a walk in clinic the Sunday before Christmas.
+I took my son to a walk-in clinic the Sunday before Christmas.
 Diagnoses: Flu.
-Christmas Eve night, my daughter starts running a fever.
+On Christmas Eve night, my daughter starts running a fever.
 She then wakes up Christmas morning to a fever of 104.

 Fast forward to Friday after Christmas….. and now my husband has the flu.
 (Oh, yeah, my daughter had the flu confirmed as well)